opentensor/developer-docs/docs/errors/custom.md

 # Custom Errors

-This section documents custom errors that can arise from Subtensor, the blockchain underlying the Bittensor network.
+This page documents custom errors that can arise from Subtensor, the blockchain underlying the Bittensor network.

 These errors are returned in the format: